nikhil-chigali/AI-dump/Introduction to Statistics - Stanford University📖/Descriptive Statistics and Visualizing Information 📊.md

 *Sophisticated software makes it tempting to produce showy but poor visualizations
 ![[Pasted image 20230516140159.png]]

-The *Gettysburg Powerpoint Presentation* by Peter Norvig
+The *Gettysburg PowerPoint Presentation* by Peter Norvig